-[Ad] The purpose of these steps is, essentially, to create a healthy mindset, which allows you to be happier and more positive, and generally improves our wellbeing.
 But right off the bat, let’s qualify that simple does not equal easy.
-These steps are not complicated to understand, but neither are they easy to implement/accomplish.
+The steps laid out in this article are not complicated to follow, but neither are they easy to implement/accomplish.

 They’re worth it though.